matt-bailey/docker-lemp/README.md

 > Simple Docker LEMP stack

-Just for me, it probably won't work for you.
+Just for me, it may not work for you.
 It's opinionated...

 ## Includes